-"Provides an important selection of mostly recent work on Chinese feminisms, with an especially significant set of readings translated from Chinese-language sources, as well as drawing connections between Chinese feminisms and concepts central to feminist discourses in the West.
-It thus provides a potentially useful introductory approach to Chinese feminisms at the current moment and does fill a gap in the market in this way, as well as making available in English some writing that otherwise would not be."—Sharon Wesoky, author of Chinese Feminism Faces Globalization
+"Provides an important selection of mostly recent work on Chinese feminisms, with an especially significant set of readings translated from Chinese-language sources, as well as drawing connections between Chinese feminisms and concepts central to feminist discourses in the West."—Sharon Wesoky, author of Chinese Feminism Faces Globalization

 The year 1995, when the Fourth World Conference on Women was held in Beijing, marks a historical milestone in the development of the Chinese feminist movement.
 In the decades that followed, three distinct trends emerged: first, there was a rise in feminist NGOs in mainland China and a surfacing of LGBTQ movements; second, social and economic developments nurtured new female agency, creating a vibrant, women-oriented cultural milieu in China; third, in response to ethnocentric Western feminism, some Chinese feminist scholars and activists recuperated the legacies of socialist China’s state feminism and gender policies in a new millennium.
 These trends have brought Chinese women unprecedented choices, resources, opportunities, pitfalls, challenges, and even crises.